 (8) Any other applicable security measures that the casino operator deems appropriate.

-(2) Notify a commission gaming agent on duty of the removal, including the card manufacturer's name, and the time of discovery and the location of where the unsuitable card was discovered.
+(2) Notify a commission gaming agent on duty of the removal, including the card manufacturer's name, and the time of discovery and the location of where the unsuitable card, deck, or package of pre-shuffled decks of cards was discovered.
 Cards may also be removed at the direction of the commission gaming agent on duty.

 (1) Before the initial use of the automated deck-checking device, the critical program storage media and the camera software shall be verified and sealed by a commission gaming agent;